Real Estate Success new agents

 • Company and Office Culture: The atmosphere of the office is an important consideration.
 Will you fit in?
 WIll you be welcomed by other agents?
 Is integrity valued?

 • Support: Most of the time, A real estate agent works independently, but you need a supportive environment when unforseen issues arise or if you want to develop a business plan to take your business to the a higher level.
 Is your manager or coach competent & caring?
+How much time will the office manger devote to you and when will they be available.

 • Industry Involvement: Company leaders who are involved in the real estate industry bring an extra-special value to their agents.
 They have a pipleline to what is changing and input in making decisions that impact the industry.
 They are better in-the-know which translates to a real benefit to the agents they work with.